Welcome!

 About me

-My name is Themis and I am a PhD student at Boston University.
+I am a PhD student at Boston University.
 I am advised by Krzysztof Onak.
-In the past, I was also fortunate to work with Alina Ene at BU and Amit Chakrabarti as an undergrad at Dartmouth College.
+In the past, I was also fortunate to work with Alina Ene at BU, and Amit Chakrabarti as an undergrad at Dartmouth College.
 Before starting grad school, I spent two years as a software engineer at Microsoft working on virtualization and the Windows Kernel, with the Base Kernel Team.

 I study Theoretical Computer Science (TCS) and its applications on Machine Learning and Deep Learning.
 I have recently been excited about the following topics: